 Medicare has strict eligibility and enrollment rules for its plans.

-If a person instead has a Medicare Advantage plan, they are not eligible for Part D because most Advantage plans cover prescription medications.
-In 2021, 89% of these plans provide this coverage.
+If a person has a Medicare Advantage (MA) plan instead, they are not eligible for a stand-alone Part D plan because most MA plans offer Part D coverage.

-If a person misses their IEP, they can sign up for a plan during the open enrollment period, which lasts from October 15 to December 7 each year.
+If a person misses their IEP, they can sign up for a plan during the open enrollment period (OEP), which lasts from October 15 to December 7 each year.

 Medicare has an online search tool that shows the Part D plans available in a person’s area.
 After choosing a plan, a person can enroll by: